Justin Turner Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in the league.
+- The 9.2 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in MLB.

-- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds' 4.95 team ERA ranks 26th across all league pitching staffs.

-- Reds pitchers combine to surrender 65 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to rank 19th in baseball in home runs surrendered (67 total, 1.2 per game).

-- The righty last appeared on Thursday against the St. Louis Cardinals, when he threw 6 1/3 scoreless innings while giving up three hits.
+- The righty last appeared on Friday against the Chicago Cubs, when he went six scoreless innings without surrendering a hit.

-- The 29-year-old has a 5.45 ERA and 8.8 strikeouts per nine innings across seven games this season, while allowing a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.